GoInterject/GoInterject.github.io/bApps/bFinancials/Technical-Install.md

 description:
 ---

-After you get access to Interject, there are three parts to installing Interject Financials - Epicor.
-First is the initial data tier install, then the data load from Epicor and FRx, then the actual report configurations in the Interject application.
+After you get access to Interject, there are three parts to installing Interject Financials - Epicor Enterprise.
+First is the initial data tier install, then the data load from Epicor Enterprise and FRx, then the actual report configurations in the Interject application.

 <table>